 The Love for Fried rice and Basanti Pulao

-This is the one day when the fondness of Chinese cuisine by Bengalis take a backseat.
-No fried rice but basanti pulao, no chili chicken but kosha mangsho and no custard but mishti doi.
-Like any other regions of India, Bengalis are protective about their cuisine and no matter how many Bengali restaurants open up, any Bengali would say that the best Bengali food is his home cooked food and each member of the family will have one signature dish.
+This is the one day when fondness for Chinese cuisine by Bengalis takes a backseat.
+No fried rice but basanti pulao, no chilli chicken but kosha mangsho and no custard but mishti doi.
+Like any other region of India, Bengalis are protective about their cuisine and no matter how many Bengali restaurants open up, any Bengali would say that the best Bengali food is his home-cooked food and each member of the family will have one signature dish.

 History of Basanti Pulao